 Tourism is a major economic sectors that drive revenue for the Indian economy.
 To explore various opportunities that could help you get an engaging job, this course is more likely to help you.
 The curriculum extensively covers hospitality management, tourism, travel services, etc.

-The field of digital marketing is an emerging one, rapidly growing in terms of relevance and popularity, and is one of the best career options after 12th commerce.
+Digital marketing involves promoting products and services using online platforms such as search engines, websites, email and paid advertising.
+Digital marketing is a fast growing and emerging field with increasing job opportunities every year.
 With businesses and shoppers both increasingly preferring to go online, the industry is in need of well-trained and qualified professionals in the field of digital marketing.

 If you complete a digital marketing course from a reputed institute, you can land an exciting job in a digital agency, where you can be in charge of any of the following marketing activities: